 Considering the aspects presented in previous sections, the optimization system is implemented to reproduce the joint trajectories of the exoskeleton for lower limbs presented in Section 3.
-Figures 6, 7 and 8 show respectively the foot, tibia and femur absolute trajectories obtained from the dynamic model-based algorithm presented in (Gomes et al., 2009) (see Fig. 3(b) for the definitions of the foot, tibia and femur absolute angles).
-The trajectory of the hip was omitted because it was considered constant.
+Figures 6(a), 6(b) and 6(c) show respectively the foot, tibia and femur trajectories, obtained from (Gomes et al., 2009).
+The trajectory of the hip was omitted because it was considered constant (in this work, we considered hip angle with 81°).
 To standardize the domain, all trajectories are considered in absolute angles and its values are normalized to I = [-1; 1].
 This is important in the definition the initial parameters of the optimization process, since the output oscillator starts in 0 and it is able to vary the signal to positive and negative values.